-In the Supporting Information a detailed analysis of a range of published data is shown (Figures S3-S9, Supporting Information), where the necessary data was available.
-In about 65% of the studied data the efficiency stated in the publication and calculated with our method are in good agreement, which means deviation is only about 1% (in total).
-In the other 35% of the evaluated data the stated and the measured absolute efficiency is deviating >3% in total, in worst cases > 8% in total, which emphasizes the need of establishing low light measuring protocols.
-The deviations can have the following reasons: First, inconsistencies in the theoretical input powers (calculated with the relative LED spectra normalized to 200 lux) and the given input powers in the references imply that the illumination is not measured precisely.
+In the supplementary information a detailed analysis of a range of published data is shown (Figure S3 - Figure S9), where the necessary data was available.
+In about 65 % of the studied data the efficiency stated in the publication and calculated with our method are in good agreement, meaning only deviating about 1 % (in total).
+In the other 35 % of the evaluated data the stated and the measured absolute efficiency is deviating >3% in total, in worst cases > 8% in total, which emphasizes the need of establishing low light measuring protocols.
+The deviations can have the following reasons: Firstly, inconsistencies in the theoretical input powers (calculated with the relative LED spectra normalized to 200 lux) and the given input powers in the references imply that the illumination is not measured precisely.
 Therefore, the performance parameters are measured at an arbitrary point of illumination.
 If the lux meter for instance underestimated the illumination and the measured points would be on a slightly higher illuminance in reality, this error propagates to all performance parameters.
-Consequently, the $J{sc}$ of the apparent 200 lux would seem higher, because in reality it might have been measured at say 210 lux.
-A detailed discussion can be found in the Supporting Information.
-Second, as stated in ref.
-[59], the theoretical $I{sc}$ $(I{cal})$ in the ref.
-[59]) should be consistent with the IV measurement, which is not the case for many publications.
-This inconsistency indicates that either the $Q{e,PV}$ or the LED spectra are of insufficient accuracy.
-Consequently, an overlap of calculated data points and original data cannot be achieved, because our calculation is based on the integrated $I{sc}$ from the quantum efficiency whereas most publications work with the JV measurement data.
-Additionally, we remark to check the correct calculation of the efficiency, because in some data the simple equation $\eta = I{sc}V{oc}FF/P{in}$ does not hold true or it is not clear from which parameters the efficiency is calculated.
+Consequently, the $J{\rm sc}$ of the apparent 200 lux would seem higher, because in reality it might have been measured at say 210 lux.
+A detailed discussion can be found in the supplementary information.
+Secondly, as stated in Ref.
+[59], the theoretical J{sc} (J{cal} in the Ref.
+[59]) should be consistent with the JV measurement, which is not the case for many publications.
+This inconsistency indicates, that either the $Q{\rm e,PV}$ or the LED spectra are of insufficient accuracy.
+Consequently, an overlap of calculated data points and original data cannot be achieved, because our calculation is based on the integrated J{sc} from the quantum efficiency whereas most publications work with the JV measurement data.
+Additionally, we remark to check the correct calculation of the efficiency, because in some data the simple equation $\eta = J{sc}V{oc}FF/P{in}$ does not hold true or it is not clear from which parameters the efficiency is calculated.
 If all data is measured precisely at a defined illumination, theoretical values and the original data must match well.
 Therefore, this method also gives the chance to validate low light measurements and editors or reviewers can judge whether some data credibly reports a certain efficiency under a certain illumination condition.
-Note that optical neutral density (ND) filters, which may be used to achieve sufficiently low light intensities, have (unlike what the name suggests) a wavelength-dependent transmission which varies mostly at the edge of the visible spectrum.
+Note that optical ND filters, which may be used to achieve sufficiently low light intensities, have (unlike what the name suggests) a wavelength-dependent transmission which varies mostly at the edge of the visible spectrum.
 Thus, in particular the region $\lambda > 700$ nm becomes problematic, because at these wavelengths many organic solar cells for indoor applications will still absorb light well.
-The spectral dependencies of ND filters will cause changes in the spectra if used in low light set-ups and will therefore affect $P{\rm out}$ but more importantly $P{\rm in}$ at 200 lux and the efficiency.
+The spectral dependencies of ND filters will cause changes in the spectra if used in low light set-ups and will therefore affect $P{\rm out}$ but more importantly $P{\rm in}$ @ 200 lux and the efficiency.

 As there are inconsistencies for a huge amount of publications, this emphasizes the need of a reliable comparison method.
 Even if the concept of efficiencies would be omitted to circumvent the determination of the input power, the output power is heavily dependent on the illumination.
 The output power may be measured correctly, but if the illumination is wrongly determined the comparison of publications is impossible due to the shift of the lux axis.
-Therefore, we strongly recommend the comparison with calculated values based on the spectra and the quantum efficiency as this method does not only verify the measured values, but also enables a high level of comparability between different labs, setups, and light sources.
+Therefore, we strongly recommend the comparison with calculated values based on the spectra and the quantum efficiency as this method does not only verify the measured values, but also enables a high level of comparability between different labs, setups and light sources.